 But other companies like Schecter were more inclined to slowly release guitars over the course of the year.
 This makes a lot of sense since all of the production came to a halt last year and everyone is trying to catch up.
 So we didn’t have a whole lot to choose from for the best guitars of 2021.

 But even though it might seem like this year was a bit sparse, there are still tons of great new guitar models that were released, and we got to try them!

 The best part is that these new releases fall under all kinds of budgets.
 There were some guitars that we reviewed that got really high marks this year, and a lot of those guitars were in the budget category.

 On the other hand, some were more expensive but full of amazing features.
 The best guitars of 2021 are all over the place when it comes to price, and that’s a good thing!

 No matter what your budget may be, I think we have some awesome guitars to talk about today that any guitarist would be happy to own.
 Let’s take a look at the best guitars of 2022, and break down the reasons they are so awesome!

 OK, I am going to be totally fair here, so no one can ever say that I am biased or just making things up.
 Gibson and I have not had the best relationship.
 I have bought 7 Gibson guitars in my lifetime, and only one of them was worth keeping.
 So why am I putting a Gibson first on the list of the best guitars of 2021?

 This is a really great model.
-Being totally honest, I think this is even better than a full on expensive Les Paul Standard.
+To be totally honest, I think this is even better than a full-on expensive Les Paul Standard.
 I owned an older version of this guitar, and I recently played the 2021 version.
 This is still what I think is the best Les Paul you can buy from Gibson.
 It has all of the normal specs: